FAQ

 Are there certain industries or sectors in which international labour leasing occurs more frequently?

-Industries that have a high demand for short-term or seasonal labour make more frequent use of the practice of international employee leasing.
-These include sectors such as the Constructionwhich Productionwhich Industry, IT industrycrafts and the catering trade.
+Industries with a high demand for short-term or seasonal labour make particularly frequent use of international employee leasing.
+These include the Construction, which Production, which industry sectorswhich IT industrycrafts and the catering trade.

-International temporary work is also common in industries with complex supply chains and global business models.
-These include, for example automotive industry and the Electronics industry.
-These industries are often dependent on flexible labour to cover peak periods or to make certain skills available at short notice.
+Even in sectors with complex supply chains and global business models such as the Automotive industry or the Electronics industry international temporary work is widespread.
+These industries are often dependent on flexible labour to cover peak times or to provide certain qualifications at short notice.

 What about taxes and social security contributions for temporary workers in Germany?

 Taxes and social security contributions for temporary workers in Germany are levied in accordance with the applicable tax and social security regulations.
-As a rule, contributions for income tax, pension, health and unemployment insurance are deducted from wages.
+As a rule, contributions for income tax and pension, health and unemployment insurance are deducted directly from wages.

 The exact amount of deductions depends on the temporary worker's income and other individual factors.
 It is important that temporary workers and their employers are aware of their tax obligations and fulfil them properly in order to avoid legal consequences.